Aonik10/shoes-ecommerce/README.md

 ## About the website

-This project was made for learning porpouses.
-As a developer student, I tried to create a single page application where anyone can navigate through, but only ones with a registered user could be able to interact with the page, selecting products and build a cart.
+This project was created solely for learning purposes.
+As a developer student, I attempted to build a single-page application that anyone can navigate through.
+However, only individuals with a registered username can interact with the page by selecting products and adding them to their cart

-"FOOTPRINTS" is a fake company which sells sport shoes.
-I had to build my own database of products just to be able to work with a server which provides the datasource to the client-side application.
+The application is based on a fictional company called                    "Footprints" that sells sport shoes.
+I had to create my own product database and a server to provide data to the client-side application.

 ## Frameworks used